-Trump, Buttigieg escalate cash battle with impressive hauls

-“The danger here is that Trump gets a free year to meddle,” said Ben LaBolt, the national press secretary for President Barack Obama’s reelection campaign.

-Second quarter fundraising numbers don’t need to be reported to the Federal Election Commission until July 15, but often campaigns give an early glimpse, particularly if they had a good haul.
+Dem front-runner Biden trails Buttigieg in fundraising total

+“When you are the far and away front-runner, everybody is shooting at you,” said Steve Westly, a Silicon Valley venture capitalist who is raising money for Biden.
+“One thing you have to keep in mind is this campaign is a marathon.”

-So far, only Buttigieg and Sanders have released their numbers, with Buttigieg garnering $24.8 million and Sanders pulling in $18 million and transferring an additional $6 million from other accounts.
-Yet to be seen are highly anticipated figures from former Vice President Joe Biden and California Sen. Kamala Harris, who saw a fundraising surge after her breakout performance during last week’s Democratic debates .
+In addition to Biden and Buttigieg, who is the mayor of South Bend, Vermont Sen. Bernie Sanders also reported a large figure, pulling in $18 million.
+Yet to be seen are highly anticipated figures from Massachusetts Sen. Elizabeth Warren and California Sen. Kamala Harris, who saw a fundraising surge after her breakout performance during last week’s Democratic debates .

-Trump’s haul includes money raised by his campaign, his joint fundraising entities and the Republican National Committee.
-The Democratic National Committee, meanwhile, is raising money to support the party’s eventual nominee.

-Sanders’ campaign manager, Faiz Shakir, attributed the campaign’s cash gulf to Sanders’ rejection of high-dollar fundraisers, which Buttigieg has embraced.
-Instead, Sanders’ campaign is fueled by small-dollar online donations from a blue-collar base, he said.
+Sanders led Democrats in fundraising during the first quarter of the year.
+Faiz Shakir, his campaign manager, attributed his current position further back in the pack to his rejection of high-dollar fundraisers, which Buttigieg and Biden have embraced.
+Instead, Sanders’ campaign is fueled by small-dollar online donations from a working-class base, he said.

 “It is the kind of support that we would take any day of the week over cushy, closed-door, high-dollar fundraisers in New York City, in which people eat Parmesan-encrusted salmon on a toothpick,” Shakir said.

+When it comes to fundraisers, Biden opens his big-dollar events to members of the media.
+Buttigieg does not and his campaign did not immediately respond to a request for comment Wednesday about whether that practice will change.

-Biden, the presumed front-runner , is coming off several shaky weeks, including a dramatic moment on the debate stage during which he struggled to respond to pointed questions from Harris about his past positions on school busing.
+Biden is coming off several shaky weeks, including a dramatic moment on the debate stage during which he struggled to respond to pointed questions from Harris about his past positions on school busing.

 A member of his finance team, California attorney Thomas McInerney, withdrew his support, pointing to Biden’s recent comments highlighting his work with segregationists in the Senate .

-Biden’s campaign said in an email to supporters on Monday that they “blew our fundraising goal out of the water” but remain coy about how much he raised.
-Harris, meanwhile, took in $2 million in the 24 hours after her searing critique of Biden.
+Biden’s campaign has tried to frame his $21.5 intake as a big win.
+His campaign said in an email to supporters on Monday that they “blew our fundraising goal out of the water.”

-“Let’s be honest: When you are the far and away front-runner, everybody is shooting at you,” said Steve Westly, a Silicon Valley venture capitalist who is raising money for Biden and predicted his campaign would post a large figure.
+In the end, though, Buttigieg packed in more fundraisers, often doing a handful of events in a day.
+As the first openly gay man to launch a major bid for the presidency, he also received an outpouring of financial support from the LGBT community.

+Rufus Gifford, who was finance director of President Barack Obama’s 2012 reelection campaign, praised Buttigieg’s moxie.

+“They are seizing on opportunities, they are building infrastructure, hiring staff and working their butts off,” he said.

-Fundraising success, however, does not equate to votes, and the race is still in the early stages.
+To be sure, fundraising success does not equate to votes, and the race is still in the early stages.
 Buttigieg, for example, is winning favor among donors but has struggled with black voters, a key constituency for any winning Democratic presidential campaign.

-On Tuesday, the 37-year-old acknowledged the needs to meet more voters in the black community during a campaign appearance in Chicago, suggesting that they may warm up to him if they “see me in action for a longer period of time.”
+On Tuesday during a campaign appearance in Chicago, he acknowledged the need to meet more voters in the black community, suggesting they may warm to him if they “see me in action for a longer period of time.”

-A clearer picture of the race will emerge once the numbers are reported, laying bare the relative health of the candidates’ campaigns.
+A clearer picture of the race will emerge once the numbers are reported on July 15, laying bare the relative health of the candidates’ campaigns.
 Candidates must reach 2% in at least four polls in addition to collecting contributions from at least 130,000 donors to appear on the September debate stage.

 At least a dozen of the more than 20 campaigns are trying to lure in new donors to qualify for the fall round of debates.
 But the dry summer months, when fundraising is difficult, lie ahead.